Kray-G/kinx/docs/spec/others/bugfixes.md

 Successful
 ```

 ### Example 4.
-Can't specify the class as a return type of function.
+Can't specify a return type of function.

 This bug's was caused by lack of consideration of a part of type propagation.